 Island Farm

-Visit Island Farm, a living history site that tells the story of the everyday Outer Bankers that lived on Roanoke Island in the 1850s.
+Visit Island Farm, a living history site that tells the story of the everyday Outer Bankers who lived on Roanoke Island in the 1850s.
 Here, an island family experienced the impacts of the Civil War, performed harrowing rescues as members of the US Life-Saving Service, and assisted the Wright Brothers in their dream of achieving powered flight, all while feeding chickens, fishing the sounds, and growing corn for grinding at the windmill.

 Plan Your Visit